ryan-haskell/rhg-dev/content/posts/elm-canvas-thing.md

 ### wanna check it out?

-Play it in fullscreen over here: https://elm-canvas-demo.netlify.com

-Or checkout the source code in this repo: https://github.com/ryannhg/elm-canvas-things
+Or checkout the source code in this repo: [https://github.com/ryannhg/elm-canvas-things](https://github.com/ryannhg/elm-canvas-things)